-Wu Han Live II
+Wu Han LIVE II

-Features extraordinary performances of piano quintets by Dohnányi and Tanayev that highlight Wu Han's consummate artistry, as well as the craftsmanship of these great composers.
+This release features extraordinary performances of piano quintets by Dohnányi and Tanayev that highlight Wu Han's consummate artistry, as well as the craftsmanship of these great composers.

 Piano Quintet no. 1 in c minor, op.
 1

 Wu Han (piano), Sean Lee (violin), Arnaud Sussmann (violin), Alexander Sitkovetsky (violin), Nicolas Dautricourt (violin), Paul Neubauer (viola), David Finckel (cello)

 (Born July 27, 1877, Pozsony [now Bratislava]; died February 9, 1960, New York City)

 Excepting perhaps Franz Liszt, Ernő Dohnányi must be regarded as the most versatile musician to come from Hungary.
 He was, in addition to being a great composer, one of history’s greatest pianists; he achieved particular notoriety for performing Beethoven’s complete piano music in one season and undertaking all twenty-seven of Mozart’s piano concerti in another.
 Dohnányi was moreover a supremely gifted conductor and an influential teacher and administrator, as well, playing a crucial role in building Hungary’s musical culture in the first half of the twentieth century.